Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 5. Storing This Easy Strawberry Jam

-6. Frequently Asked Questions
+7. Frequently Asked Questions

-7. More Recipes You’ll Love
+8. More New Recipes You’ll Love

-8. JUMP TO RECIPE
+9. JUMP TO RECIPE

-This strawberry freezer jam is the easiest jam recipe to make – you can make a batch today, and it will be ready for your toast tomorrow!
+This strawberry freezer jam is the easiest jam recipe – you can make a batch today, and it will be ready for your toast tomorrow!
 Plus, you can store it in your freezer for up to a year without worrying about complicated canning instructions, making it the perfect way to bring summer flavors inside year-round.

 close up shot of a jar of Strawberry Freezer Jam with a spoonful of strawberry jam